 Workplace Exposure vs. Home Use

 The Occupational Safety and Health Administration allows workers to be exposed to 100 ppm of styrene over an eight-hour shift.
-Short-term exposures can go up to 600 ppm.
-The ACGIH suggests stricter exposure limits—just 20 ppm.
+The ACGIH suggests stricter exposure limits of 20 ppm.

-Even at those levels, there is no clear evidence of cancer.
-And EPS bean bag filling releases far less styrene than these limits.
+However, EPS bean bag filling releases far less styrene than these limits.
 So, is polystyrene carcinogenic?
-In household use, all signs say no.
+In household use, all signs indicate no.

 Ratings by Safety Organizations

 The HMIS and the NFPA give EPS a safety rating of 1 out of 4.
-That rating is very low.
-It means EPS may cause minor, reversible irritation—but only in specific industrial contexts.
+That rating is very low and indicates minimal risk under normal conditions.

-EPS used in bean bags is fully cured.
-There is no active gas release, no flaking, and no significant risk of irritation.
+EPS used in furniture is fully cured.
+There is no active gas release and no significant irritation risk when used correctly.

 Inhaling or Ingesting EPS